 Built the /models hub and individual model pages (/models/nano-banana and others) from zero. /models drove 562 sessions and /models/nano-banana drove 418, both starting at 0.
 Most of that lift came from internal linking work that gave Google clear signals about which pages to prioritize crawling, not from extra content.

-Built middle-of-funnel alternative pages like /blog/sora-2-alternative.
-These pages capture searchers comparing Hedra to Manus, Canva, and Sora, and they are the same pages that fuel the ChatGPT and Gemini citation lift.
-Comparison content is the format AI search engines pull from when a user asks "what should I use instead of X."
+Built a dedicated /alternatives/ page for each tool people weigh Hedra against: /alternatives/runway, /alternatives/heygen, /alternatives/synthesia, /alternatives/canva, /alternatives/higgsfield, and more.
+These pages capture searchers actively comparing tools, and they are the same pages that fuel the ChatGPT and Gemini citation lift, because comparison content is exactly what AI search pulls from when someone asks "what should I use instead of X."

 One keyword per page.
 Format chosen from the SERP.
 No drift across adjacent queries.
 We set 18 as the floor because that is the volume needed to close the visibility gap against companies the size of Manus inside a single quarter.
 Less than that and the compounding curve stretches by months, not weeks.

-Fewer organic users overall, dramatically more revenue.
-The new bottom-of-funnel pages bring in searchers who are already in-market, which is why the organic purchaser rate jumped from 0.24% to 1.2%.
+The new bottom-of-funnel pages bring in searchers who are already in-market, which is why the organic purchaser rate grew more than sixfold.
 The same comparison pages that converted those buyers also fed the AI search citation lift.